Drug information provided by: IBM Micromedex

 It is very important that your doctor check your progress while you are receiving this medicine.
 This will allow your doctor to see if the medicine is working properly and to decide if you should continue to take it.

-This medicine will add to the effects of alcohol and other CNS depressants (medicines that can make you drowsy or less alert) and may cause serious side effects.
-Some examples of CNS depressants are antihistamines or medicine for allergies or colds; sedatives, tranquilizers, or sleeping medicine; other prescription pain medicine or narcotics; medicine for seizures or barbiturates; muscle relaxants; or anesthetics, including some dental anesthetics.
+This medicine will add to the effects of alcohol and other central nervous system (CNS) depressants.
+CNS depressants are medicines that slow down the nervous system, which may cause drowsiness or make you less alert.
+Some examples of CNS depressants are antihistamines or medicine for allergies or colds, sedatives, tranquilizers, or sleeping medicine, other prescription pain medicine or narcotics, medicine for seizures or barbiturates, muscle relaxants, or anesthetics, including some dental anesthetics.
+This effect may last for a few days after you stop using this medicine.
 Check with your doctor before drinking alcohol or taking any of the medicines listed above while you are using this medicine.

 This medicine may be habit-forming.
 If you feel that the medicine is not working as well, do not use more than your prescribed dose.
 Call your doctor for instructions.